Sumitchongder/Analytical-BB84-QKD/README.md

 ### 5. Error Correction + Privacy Amplification Using Vectorized QKD Simualtion
 - ✅ Threshold-based modeling: We simulate EC and PA using a configurable QBER threshold (e.g., 11%) to decide whether the protocol proceeds or aborts.
 - 🧮 Error Correction (EC): If QBER is below the threshold, we assume classical error correction succeeds and mismatched bits are reconciled.
-- 🔐 Privacy Amplification (PA): We reduce the final key length based on estimated information leakage using the formula:
+- 🔐 Privacy Amplification (PA): We reduce the final key length based on estimated information leakage.
-\text{Final Key Length} = \text{Sifted Key Length} \times (1 - 2 \cdot \text{QBER})- ⚡ Vectorized simulation: This approach avoids slow bit-level operations and enables fast, scalable analysis across many parameter settings.
+- ⚡ Vectorized simulation: This approach avoids slow bit-level operations and enables fast, scalable analysis across many parameter settings.
 - 📊 Real-time feedback: Users instantly see whether EC/PA succeeds and how much usable key material remains.
 - 🎓 Educational clarity: Makes the final stages of BB84 transparent and easy to understand, reinforcing the role of QBER in quantum security.

-🖼️ *Caption:* “Side-by-side heatmaps for Intercept-Resend and Probabilistic Skew strategies”

 ### 6. Eve Strategy Comparison
 🖼️ *Caption:* “Side-by-side heatmaps for Intercept-Resend and Probabilistic Skew strategies”